Ancol Dreamland: Gondola

 This is the latest transportation alternative in the area.
 The Gondola is a skylift cable car system with thirty-seven cars built along the shore of Jakarta's bay.
 It offers a view of the resort and the sea as well as the city.

+Wara-Wiri buses

+Ancol Dreamland provides a free shuttle bus service named Wara-Wiri.
+It operates from 06:00 – 24:00 and consist of three routes: